k3b/APhotoManager/wiki/Gallery-View.md

     * If you click on the "Sort xxx" menuitem you get a submenu with the different sort criteria.
     * If you select the same sort criteria again you toggle between ascending and descending.
         * Example: if current sort is "Sort: Name ^" and you select "Name" again the sort will become "Sort: Name v".
+* [Load Bookmark from](Filter-View#Bookmarks) opens a file chooser to load a previously saved filter or bookmark file.
+* "Selection: Add all visible" add items to [selection](Gallery-View#Multiselection)

 ###Example Usecase

 * The device contains 15000 photos.